neo-ngd/NEO-Tutorial/en/9-smartContract/Implementation_of_NEP5.md

 }
 ```

-Let's set another mothod `balanceOf`, which get the account `NEP-5` balance of a specified address
+Let's set another method `balanceOf`, which get the account `NEP-5` balance of a specified address

 ```csharp